aphid/qualifyingexam/readinglists.md

 Deleuze, Gilles. &quot;Postscript on the Societies of Control.&quot; _October_ 59 (1992): 3–7.

-Grinberg, Daniel, and Lisa Han.
-“Introduction: Surveying the Field.”
-Media Fields, no. 12 (March 25, 2016).
+Grinberg, Daniel, and Lisa Han. &quot;Surveying the Field.&quot; _Media Fields_, no. 12 (March 25, 2016).

 Modes, Wes. &quot;Revisiting the Technical Achievements of Listening Post Ten Years On.&quot; _NMEDIAC_ 9, no. 1 (Winter 2013): 17.